by Genevieve Carlton, Ph.D

 Working Now and Then was founded by Charles Joseph, who has over two decades of experience in employment law.
 He is the founding partner of Joseph and Kirschenbaum, a firm that has recovered over $140 million for clients.

-Contact Working Now and Then to find out if you have a wage theft lawsuit.
+Contact Working Now and Then for a free consultation to find out if you have a claim.